The Most Controversial Outfits Queen Elizabeth Ever Wore

 The queen earned the moniker 'Princess Auto Mechanic'

-As anyone who has watched Netflix's "The Crown" knows, Queen Elizabeth has an unquenchable thirst for knowledge and is not the type to let others do things for her.
-One example is her insistence on joining the military effort during World War II, despite objections from her father, the king.
+As anyone who has watched Netflix's "The Crown" knows, Queen Elizabeth had an unquenchable thirst for knowledge and wasn't the type to let others do things for her.
+One example was her insistence on joining the military effort during World War II, despite objections from her father, the king.

 The royal family won public support during the war when they announced they would stay in England in solidarity after the Blitz, according to the Evening Standard.
 Though 18-year-old Princess Elizabeth and her sister Princess Margaret were sent to Windsor Castle while their parents stayed in London, they joined the war effort, giving a joint wartime broadcast in 1940.
 Elizabeth also completed a training course at the Aldershot facility in Surrey for six weeks and insisted on joining the Auxiliary Territorial Service toward the end of the war.
 Though she had barely begun her military career when the war ended, she was promoted to Junior Commander and became the first woman in the royal family to serve.